President Obama Delivers His Final Weekly Address To The Nation

 Obama ended his final weekly address by saying that it was an honor of his life to serving the United States as President.

 “It has been the honor of my life to serve you as President.
 Eight years later, I am even more optimistic about our country’s promise.
-And I look forward to working along your side, as a citizen, for all my days that remain.
+And I look forward to working along your side, as a citizen, for all my days that remain.”

 Did you watch President Obama’s final weekly address to the nation?

-[Featured image by Pablo Martinez Monsivais/ AP Images]
+[Featured Image by Pablo Martinez Monsivais/ AP Images]